 CALL PGM(PUI0002103) PARM('/www/PROFOUNDUI/htdocs/profoundui/userdata/genie skins/MYSKIN/Screens')

-Where PROFOUNDUI is the name of the instance and MYSKIN is the name of the skin for which you are rebuilding list file.
+Where PROFOUNDUI is the name of the instance and MYSKIN is the name of the skin for which you are rebuilding the list file.